-Total gross written premiums increased 39% (£2,803m) over the reporting period.
-This is mainly due to increases in unit-linked business in Irish Life Assurance in Ireland.
+Total gross written premiums stayed flat over the reporting period.
+Decreases in unit-linked business sales in ILA were offset by increased annuity premiums in CLL.

 The performance of the subsidiaries and their individual lines of business is analysed in the SFCR reports for each subsidiary, a list of web links is available in Appendix 1.